jasonm23/onlisp-markdown/onlisp.md

 An orthogonal language is one in which you can express a lot by combining a small number of operators in a lot of different ways.
 Toy blocks are very orthogonal; a plastic model kit is hardly orthogonal at all.
-The main advantage of complement is that it makes a language more orthogonal.
-Before complement, Common Lisp had pairs of functions like remove-if and remove-if-not, subst-if and subst-if-not, and so on.
-With complement we can do without half of them.
+The main advantage of `complement` is that it makes a language more orthogonal.
+Before `complement`, Common Lisp had pairs of functions like `remove-if` and `remove-if-not`, `subst-if` and `subst-if-not`, and so on.
+With `complement` we can do without half of them.

-The setf macro also improves Lisp’s orthogonality.
-Earlier dialects of Lisp would often have pairs of functions for reading and writing data.
-With property- lists, for example, there would be one function to establish properties and another function to ask about them.
-In Common Lisp, we have only the latter, get.
-To

 ---
 ```
 (defvar *!equivs* (make-hash-table))